It's about time I did a review of some Electronic Health Records (EHRs). I get questions ALL THE TIME from therapists who want to know...

 They will be releasing a client portal in late fall/early winter 2017.
 This is probably the biggest feature currently lacking for Therapy Partner but they seem to have a good sense of customer needs so they have been testing this feature with a few current clinicians and it will be releasing soon.

-Getting started with Therapy Partner is pretty easy since they offer a free 30 day trial.
+Getting started with Therapy Partner is pretty easy since they offer a free trial.
+You can also use the promo code "QA Prep" and get two months free, rather than just the typical 30 days to try it out.
 They also provide extensive help with set up, walking you through things like integrating your merchant account, adding clients and uploading forms.
 You also have an assigned customer service representative so you have a specific person to call when you have support needs later on.

 WeCounsel is another EHR that offers the ability to do video sessions with clients inside the EHR and gives you that one stop shop for all things client file, billing, online sessions, etc.